-At $86,320, the median annual wage for computing and information technology jobs is more than double the pay for all U.S. occupations ($38,640), and IT is one of the rare sectors where salaries rise every year.
+At $88,240, the median annual wage for computing and IT jobs is more than double the pay for all U.S. occupations ($39,810).
+Information technology is also one of the rare sectors where salaries rise every year.
 Additionally, the tech unemployment rate is typically half that of all other fields.
-In light of recent events concerning COVID-19, the current 2.8% unemployment rate for IT pros is eons below the 15% national average for all other occupations.
+In light of recent events concerning COVID-19, the current 2.8% unemployment rate for IT pros is far below the 6.1% national average for all occupations.

-Chart your worth in a range of IT job markets with continually updated wage data, apply to information technology jobs, and find computer training and degree programs to maximize your earnings.
-Use these pages to research salaries for the hottest IT career paths and compare earnings by location, experience, technical competency, job role, and certifications held.
+Chart your earning potential in a range of IT job markets with continually updated wage data, apply to info tech jobs, and find computer training and degree programs to maximize your salary.
+Use these pages to research salaries for the hottest IT career paths and compare earnings by location, experience, skill set, and certifications held.

-These unemployment rates are from April 2020, in the midst of the Coronavirus pandemic and its devastating impact on the global economy.
-As expected, the information technology sector was much less affected by the massive spike in unemployment, which makes sense as many computer jobs are better suited to a remote economy.
-We will continue to update this page as the labor department releases new unemployment data and the economy continues to reopen and adjust.
+These unemployment rates were last updated in May 2021, during the Coronavirus pandemic and its devastating economic impact.
+As expected, the tech sector is less affected by the massive spike in unemployment as many IT careers are better suited to the increasingly remote workforce.
+We will continue to update this page as the U.S. Labor Department and other sources release new figures and the economy continues to reopen and adjust.

 Source: U.S. Bureau of Labor Statistics

 Source: 2020 IT Skills & Salary Report by Global Knowledge